 Current administrative sub-groups and roles include:

 Members of these sub-groups direct activities within those categories, often with service providers.
-For example, the Linux Foundation currently provides some advocacy and infrastructure (servers and systems administration) to the Zephyr Project.
+Linux Foundation currently provides some servers and systems administration advocacy and infrastructure to the Zephyr Project.
 Other roles are filled by members.

 Technical leadership also includes administrative roles defined by the needs of the project.
 Current technical roles include: